freedomofkeima/github-profile-visualizer/README.md

 ![Enable github pages for this project](img/pages.png)

 * Clone your repo to your computer and run `sh init.sh github-username github-token`.
 Read bellow to get your token.
+* Run `sh script.sh` to update and upload your data.
+Try cron job bello to automatically update everyday.
 * Check if it works, visit `https://[your-username].github.io/github-profile-visualizer/`.